rabbi-lion/dwm-install/README.md

 Caps Lock and Escape are swapped for the X session.

+## Appearance

+No third-party GTK themes or icon packs are installed.

+The setup uses the stock Adwaita appearance provided by the system, including Thunar's default Adwaita styling and icons.

+This keeps the environment simple and avoids extra theme and icon dependencies.

 ## Audio

 Audio uses PipeWire and WirePlumber with PulseAudio and JACK compatibility.